microsoft/semantic-kernel/docs/decisions/0032-agents.md

 This ADR defines that general _Agent Framework_.

-An agent is expected to be able to support to interaction patterns:
+An agent is expected to be able to support two interaction patterns:

 1. **Direct Invocation ("No Chat"):**